seekhealing/seekhealing.github.io/_sections/banners/community-banner.md

 title: community-banner
 ---

-### SeekHealing is a community-sourced treatment model that empowers seekers to heal rather than requiring addicts to achieve certain outcomes.
+### The SeekHealing project is about empowering people to heal from trauma rather than requiring "addicts" to achieve certain outcomes.
 {:class="white-txt no-bot-margin"}